 Being on the Electoral Roll is incredibly important and is now a legal requirement; if you’re not registered you could be fined up to £1,000.
 The longer you live at an address, the better it is for your credit rating.
 If you move from place to place every year, it can be difficult for credit agencies and lenders to keep track of your movements and therefore it can result in a lower credit rating.

 You can find out more about why being on the Electoral Roll is so important for you and your credit rating.

-We answer this question here, explaining more about Good credit, traceability and why being approved for credit at your current address is a good thing.
+To find out more about why being approved for credit at your current address is a good thing.
+Click here!

 It’s great that you have a Good credit score, however this should always be taken with a pinch of salt as it won’t guarantee you credit.
 The credit rating given to you by agencies such as Experian and Equifax are only seen by you when you use their services, and offer a simple visual of your current credit worthiness.

 Each lender will have their own criteria as to who will make their ideal customer to get credit, and unfortunately it could very well be that the particular lender you applied to could have seen something in your credit file they didn’t like.
 For example, this could be if you already have access to plenty of credit.
 They could have also picked out something in your application form, such as your salary, and judged the refusal based on whether you can realistically make your repayments.
 There is a wealth of other factors that could contribute to being refused credit.
 For more information, please look at our Do I Qualify? section.

 If you're still uncertain on what's causing your credit rating to be so low, you can visit our Credit Clinic.
 In this section of our website, we explain more about each individual credit rating, what causes can negatively affect your credit rating, what steps you can take to improve your credit score, and links to impartial unbiased resources that can help you manage your finances.
 Visit the Credit Clinic for more details.